-A third maintenance effort was approved under SSBN MA-15-02 for September 2017, but was not conducted due to local issues with the sand source.
+A third maintenance effort was approved under SSBN MA-15-02 for September 2017 but was not conducted at that time due to local issues with the sand source.
+In June of 2020 a new sand source, Pacific Aggregate LLC "Natural Sand Blended", was found and approved for berm maintenance at Sugar Cove.
+The third maintenance effort occurred on September 16, 2020.
+This effort placed approximately 740 cubic yards of sand on the berm.